wp-plugins/jabber-feed/readme.txt

 3. Activate the plugin through the 'Plugins' menu in Wordpress;
 4. Configure the plugin through the appearing sub-menu 'Jabber Feed configuration' under the 'Plugins' menu.
+5. This plugin also defines two templates:
+* jabber_feed_get ($node = 'posts', $what = 'url', $text = '')
+will return a string being a url (bare, or in a 'a' or 'link' tag). and
+* jabber_feed_display ($node = 'posts', $what = 'url', $text = '')
+is the same as the previous template but display the string instead of returning it!
+This template function can be used in your theme.
+Note that if your theme uses the 'wp_head' function in its header (most cases), a autodiscovery link on the post node will be automatically generated in the header.

 == dependencies ==